But Halloween doesn’t mean only the hoo-man kiddos get a fun Halloween treat, does it?

 Our 10 Favorite Dog Treat Recipes to Try this Halloween

-Your pets want to celebrate Halloween too, so try out some of these awesome Halloween dog treats you can make for your fur baby and their friends.
+Your pets want to celebrate Halloween too, so try out some of these awesome Halloween pet treats you can make for your fur baby and their friends.

-Try these gluten free Pumpkin Spice Dog Treats from Vintage Kitty.
+Try these gluten free Pumpkin Spice Halloween Dog Biscuits from Vintage Kitty.

-Your doggy will gobble up these Candy Corn Dog Treats from 12 Tomatoes.
+Your doggy will gobble up these Candy Corn Halloween Themed Dog Treats from 12 Tomatoes.

-These Pumpkin and Brown Rice Flour Dog Treats are perfect for Halloween.
+These Pumpkin and Brown Rice Flour Dog Treats are the perfect Halloween cookies for dogs.

 Aimee created a homemade recipe combining soothing pumpkin and brown rice flour to make a scrumptious, healthy treat for your doggie friends.

-These Howl-oween dog treats from Home is Where the Boat Is are made with fiber filled pumpkin, proven to benefit dogs’ digestive tracts.
+These dog Halloween cookies from Home is Where the Boat Is are made with fiber filled pumpkin, proven to benefit dogs’ digestive tracts.